 Here is how the gallery wall above the sofa in the living room looks on a typical day…

 And you might remember this version of the wall from my Merry, Bright & Blissful Holiday Living Room.

-I fell in love with this room all decked out for the holidays – the tree…the holiday bar… but especially the bold wall with a pop of red!
-Well, you see, I don’t typically decorate much for Valentine’s Day, so when I had this room all jazzed up in black, white, gold and red, I decided it could hang out like this for a couple months longer.
-Since I only added red (and more gold) to the house for Christmas, it easily transitioned right on in to Valentine’s Day.
+I fell in love with this room all decked out for the holidays.
+The tree…the holiday bar… but especially the bold wall with a pop of red!
+I don’t typically decorate much for Valentine’s Day.
+When I had this room all jazzed up in black, white, gold and red, I decided it could hang out like this for a couple months longer.
+Since I only added red (& more gold) to the house for Christmas, it easily transitioned right in to Valentine’s Day.
 The pillows, too!
 So today, I’m showing you how I achieved this look for a mere 6 bucks.
 Yep, $6!

 Let’s rewind back to December when the room was beginning to fill up with all sorts of red & gold Christmas decor.
 I wanted to do something fun with the living room gallery wall already in place, so when I spotted these frames at my other home away from home (IKEA – my first has to be the mothership, the H to the G…HomeGoods, if you weren’t sure where I was goin’ with that ;)), I knew they would do the trick.

 Spending a ton of money on a perfectly pretty wall didn’t seem like a good idea, so I used 3 red 8.5″x11″ nyttja frames @ $1.99 each, 2 gift bags and one piece of wrapping paper to create the 3 “art” pieces.
 I simply pulled 1 black frame from each row and replaced it with a red frame.
 I din’t move a single nail hole and it just so worked out that I would hang the top one horizontally and the middle and bottom frame hung vertically.